Lincoln Memorial: Undercroft

+Copies of the Thirteenth Amendment and Emancipation Proclamation, signed by Lincoln, on display in the Undercroft.

 Below the memorial is an undercroft.
-During construction, graffiti was scrawled on it by workers, which is considered historical by the National Park Service.
+During construction, graffiti was scrawled on it by workers, which the National Park Service refers to as "historic graffiti."
 During the 1970s and 1980s, there were regular tours of the undercroft.
 The tours stopped abruptly in 1989 after a visitor noticed asbestos and notified the Service.
 Due to water seeping through the calcium carbonate within the marble, over time stalactites and stalagmites have formed within it.